Of course, we love the animals within our care and could keep every single on of them forever. By rehoming, we can help even more animals who need us.

 Sponsored

-Alice arrived into our care with her Mum (Hazel) and her sister (Mabel).
+Alice arrived into our care with her Mum (Hazel) and her sister (Mabel) in 2022.
 We agreed to offer the girls sanctuary space here as Alice is a lethal white guinea pig.
 For those who are unaware about what a lethal white guinea pig is; it's a recessive gene that has a 1 in 4 chance of occurring when breeding roans and dalmatians.
 Lethal whites suffer with a wealth of health issues; they will never thrive and typically don't live as long as other guinea pigs..
 They have specific characteristics including:

 Sponsored

-Alice arrived into our care with her Mum (Hazel) and her sister (Mabel).
+Alice arrived into our care with her Mum (Hazel) and her sister (Mabel) in 2022.
 We agreed to offer the girls sanctuary space here as Alice is a lethal white guinea pig.
 For those who are unaware about what a lethal white guinea pig is; it's a recessive gene that has a 1 in 4 chance of occurring when breeding roans and dalmatians.
 Lethal whites suffer with a wealth of health issues; they will never thrive and typically don't live as long as other guinea pigs..
 They have specific characteristics including:

 - They always have white fur and red eyes